Wolfson Children's Hospital: Jacksonville Wolfson Children’s Hospital (1980-1993)

-In 1980, Jacksonville Children’s Hospital was renamed Jacksonville Wolfson Children’s Hospital.
+In 1980, Jacksonville Children's Hospital was renamed Jacksonville Wolfson Children's Hospital.
 A pediatric radiology department was established in 1981 in memory of founding hospital trustee J.W.
 Hayes, MD.
 The Pediatric Urgent Care Center, an extension of the Emergency Center at Baptist Medical Center, opened in October 1985.

 In 1987, Wolfson and Nemours Children's Specialty Care, Jacksonville, began their affiliation to better serve the area's children.
 Wolfson also began an academic affiliation with the University of Florida College of Medicine-Jacksonville in the 1990s, training pediatric residents, fellows and other professionals in pediatric medicine.
 In 2019, they began training anesthesia residents from Kendall Regional Medical Center.
 It is also serves as a pediatrics training site for physicians in the Mayo Clinic College of Medicine.

-Plans were announced in January 1987 to replace the 95-bed Jacksonville Wolfson Children’s Hospital with a freestanding facility on the campus of Baptist Medical Center to accommodate patients from the proposed $30 million Nemours Children’s Clinic.
-The partnership between Baptist and Nemours will consolidate some specialized children’s medical services and transfer others, like the cystic fibrosis and tumor programs.
-In May 1989, the inaugural Wolfson Children’s Hospital Bass Tournament drew 252 boats.
+Plans were announced in January 1987 to replace the 95-bed Jacksonville Wolfson Children's Hospital with a freestanding facility on the campus of Baptist Medical Center to accommodate patients from the proposed $30 million Nemours Children's Clinic.
+The partnership between Baptist and Nemours will consolidate some specialized children's medical services and transfer others, like the cystic fibrosis and tumor programs.
+In May 1989, the inaugural Wolfson Children's Hospital Bass Tournament drew 252 boats.
 Proceeds benefited the hospital.

 A nine-bed pediatric cancer unit opened in October 1989 for children with chronic health problems.
 The new wing included a playroom, a family room and extended visiting hours.
 In February 1990, the Neonatal Intensive Care Unit, which relocated to the Baptist Medical Pavilion in 1987, hosted its inaugural reunion at the Baptist Medical Center cafeteria.

-In April 1990, Baptist Medical Center, University Medical Center, Nemours Children’s Clinic and the University of Florida Health Science Center signed a letter of intent to create the Children’s Health Center Association, a regional health care program for infants and children.
+In April 1990, Baptist Medical Center, University Medical Center, Nemours Children's Clinic and the University of Florida Health Science Center signed a letter of intent to create the Children's Health Center Association, a regional health care program for infants and children.
 The new consortium was designed to eliminate the duplication of medical services and provide comprehensive pediatric care, research, and education in the region.
 Wolfson also began an academic affiliation with the University of Florida College of Medicine-Jacksonville in the 1990s, training pediatric residents, fellows and other professionals in pediatric medicine.
 It is also serves as a pediatrics training site for physicians in the Mayo Clinic College of Medicine.

-Wolfson Children’s Hospital (1992-2022)
+Wolfson Children’s Hospital (1992-present)

-The inaugural season of the Florida Forum, a new fund-raising project of the Women’s Board of Jacksonville Wolfson Children’s Hospital, kicks off in 1992.
-The new facility is renamed Wolfson Children’s Hospital in recognition of a multi-million-dollar gift from the Wolfson Family Foundation.
+The inaugural season of the Florida Forum, a new fund-raising project of the Women's Board of Jacksonville Wolfson Children's Hospital, kicks off in 1992.
+The new facility is renamed Wolfson Children's Hospital in recognition of a multi-million-dollar gift from the Wolfson Family Foundation.